logicmonitor/lm-logs-sdk-go/README.md

 # lm-logs-sdk-go(beta)
-Go SDK for sending logs to Logic Monitor
+Go SDK for sending logs to LogicMonitor

 ```go
 // Initialize the library